Find A Tour

 - Porterage is not included in the tour price.
 Passengers must be prepared to transport their own luggage for short distances between shuttle buses to train stations and coaches.

 - 10 nights’ accommodation at 3 star hotels

 - Transfer from Vancouver to Victoria

 - Ferry fees from Tsawwassen to Swartz Bay

 - One hour city tour of Victoria

-- Guided coach tour to Port Hardy
+- Bus transportation from Victoria to Port Hardy

 - Inside Passage Cruise with premier seating from Port Hardy to Prince Rupert

-- Full day grizzly bear tour to the Khutzymacheen Grizzly Bear Sanctuary
+- Full day grizzly bear tour to the Khutzymacheen Grizzly Bear Sanctuary (May to mid July)

 - Via rail passage from Prince Rupert to Jasper